leilahojat/leilahojat/content/publication/perinatal hcv/EMR to screen for perinatal hcv.md

 title: "Using Preventive Health Alerts in the Electronic Health Record Improves Hepatitis C Virus Testing Among Infants Perinatally Exposed to Hepatitis C"
 date: 2020-10-01
 publishDate: 2020-10-01
-authors: ["Leila S Hojat", "Peter J Greco", "Amrita Bhardwaj", "David Bar-Shain", "Nazha Abughali"]
+authors: ["**Leila S Hojat**", "Peter J Greco", "Amrita Bhardwaj", "David Bar-Shain", "Nazha Abughali"]
 publication_types: ["2"]
 abstract: "**Background** Perinatal exposure to hepatitis C virus (HCV) is a major public health issue, and poor testing rates leave many children with infection unidentified.
 We sought to use the electronic health record (EHR) to promote guideline-directed HCV testing among infants born to mothers with HCV infection in an urban, safety-net hospital system.
 **Methods** Our study population was identified using our EHR database, Epic.
 Children were included in the study if they had perinatal HCV exposure, were 18 months to 18 years of age and had at least 1 encounter in a primary or urgent care clinic during the study period.
 Our study included retrospective (October 2011 to February 2015) and prospective (February 2015 to May 2018) arms.
 Our EHR-based intervention was initiated in the prospective arm and recommended a one-time HCV antibody test at or after the age of 18 months using a health maintenance reminder.
 The health maintenance reminder activated a point-of-care alert and a linked HCV testing order set in all prespecified encounters during the intervention period.